SWIRLS_

 • The subject claim (default sub) is non-empty.

-• exp is in the future.
+• exp is in the future, and nbf (if present) is not.

 • The signature uses an asymmetric algorithm (RS256 for Clerk; RS256 or ES256 for Supabase) and verifies against your IdP's public keys.
+Symmetric algorithms are rejected.

 Example